Melek Amet: Biography

-In 2006 Melek was diagnosed with ovarian cancer and she went through surgery.
+In 2006, Amet was diagnosed with ovarian cancer and she went through surgery.
 In 2008 the disease recurred and she eventually lost the fight.

-Melek died on 22 May 2008 and she is resting at Ghencea Muslim Cemetery in Bucharest.
+She died on 22 May 2008 and she is resting at Ghencea Muslim Cemetery in Bucharest.

 Legacy

-Melek cherished the brightness of life more than anyone.
+Melek Amet cherished the brightness of life more than anyone.
 She knew how to smile to hostile destiny.
 Her last wish was to regain possession of her father's wealth and to build an oncology clinic to save lives.
 Although the court ruled in her favor granting possession of her father's properties, local authorities continue to refuse legal execution.